Weehooey/wehyconfig/docs/index.md

 # wehyconfig Documentation

-A simple TOML configuration parser.
+A simple parser for TOML configuration files.

 ## Requirements